beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > React has been configured to generate quite clear error messages.
 Despite this, you should, at least in the beginning, advance in very small steps and make sure that every change works as desired.

-React wurde so konfiguriert, dass es sehr klare Fehlermeldung ausgibt.
+React wurde so konfiguriert, dass es sehr klare Fehlermeldungen ausgibt.
 Abgesehen davon solltet ihr gerade am Anfang in sehr kleinen Schritten vorgehen und sicherstellen, das jede Änderung funktioniert.

 > The console should always be open.
 If the browser reports errors, it is not advisable to continue writing more code, hoping for miracles.
 You should instead try to understand the cause of the error and, for example, go back to the previous working state: